 The Joint GOK/UN Gender Based Violence Program will among other initiatives, support development and adoption of requisite policy, enactment of pertinent legislations, provision of technical support and capacity building of service providers advocacy campaigners and creation of awareness.

-The Joint GOK/UN Gender Based Violence Program will be coordinated under the Ministry of public service, Youth and Gender Affairs in partnership with the United Nations, with 14 participating UN agencies, Development Partners and the Civil Society.
+The Joint GOK/UN Gender Based Violence Program will be coordinated under the Ministry of public service and Gender in partnership with the United Nations, with 14 participating UN agencies, Development Partners and the Civil Society.